boost-edu-tools/gitinspectorgui/docs/technology-primer.md

 ## Common Questions

 **Q: Why not just use Python for everything?**
 A: Desktop UI development in Python (tkinter, PyQt) is more limited than modern web technologies.
-This approach gives us a rich, modern UI while keeping the core logic in Python.
+This approach gives us a rich, modern UI while keeping the core logic in Python via PyO3 integration.

 **Q: Why Tauri instead of Electron?**
 A: Tauri produces smaller, faster applications with better security.
 The trade-off is learning some Rust concepts, but Tauri handles most of the complexity.

 **Q: Do I need to learn all these technologies?**
-A: No. Focus on the Python backend where your expertise lies.
-Use AI tools to help with frontend changes, and treat the other technologies as tools that "just work" once configured.
+A: No. Focus on the Python analysis logic where your expertise lies.
+PyO3 handles the integration automatically, and you can use AI tools to help with frontend changes.

 **Q: What if something breaks in the frontend/Rust parts?**
-A: The architecture is designed so you can test and develop the Python API independently.
-Most issues can be resolved by restarting the development servers or using AI tools for frontend fixes.
+A: The architecture is designed so you can develop and test the Python analysis logic independently.
+Most issues can be resolved by restarting the desktop application or using AI tools for frontend fixes.

+**Q: How does PyO3 affect Python development?**
+A: You write normal Python code.
+PyO3 handles calling your Python functions from Rust automatically.
+The main difference is that Python changes require restarting the desktop application instead of just reloading a web server.